 A minor committing a crime may appear to be less severe than an adult committing a similar offense, and some parents may wonder if they need to hire defense attorneys to handle juvenile crime charges against their children.
 A juvenile criminal case can negatively impact a young offender’s life in several ways.
 The right Glendale juvenile crimes lawyer can make a dramatic difference in the outcome of a case and may even be able to secure alternative punishments or diversionary programs to help a troubled youth get his or her life back on track before adulthood.

 A juvenile crime conviction can lead to house arrest, mandatory incarceration at a juvenile detention facility, and possibly incarceration in a state prison or county jail in extreme cases.
 In most cases, first offenders may receive verbal warnings or pay fines or restitution to the victims of their offenses.
 A juvenile criminal record can also negatively impact a young offender’s college prospects, job opportunities, living arrangements, and lead to other long-term issues.

 Types of Juvenile Offenses and Their Penalties

 The Arizona court system hears two main types of juvenile cases.

 - A status offense is a wrongdoing that would not qualify as a crime if an adult committed the same offense.
-Examples include truancy, curfew violations, underage possession of alcohol or tobacco products, and running away from parents.
+Examples include truancy, curfew violations, underage possession of drugs, alcohol or tobacco products, and running away from parents.